klippa-app/receipt-ocr/README.md

 ## Background & support
 We at Klippa have 10 years of experience in OCR and have built a robust and scalable solution for our customers.
+Receipt OCR is one of our most popular services.
+Since receipt information extraction is a complex task, we have developed a robust and scalable solution that can be used by anyone.
+Thanks to our engine and receipt parser, you can extract information from receipts.
 If you have any questions or need support, please [contact](mailto:dochorizon-support@klippa.com) us.
 Or visit our [website](https://klippa.com/)